JulioJu/medicalCentre/README.md

 # Utilisation
 * Code must be run with `node appJS/server.js db=mongoose\' or `node appJS/server.js db=baremongo\'
+    * Mongoose and the bare MongoDB Node.js Driver have different DB, it's more safe.
 * If the port 8080 is already in use, exit with error code 2.
 * If you have forgotten to start MongoDB service, or if there is a problem to be connected to the database, the application exit with error code 3.